Froglife Trust was awarded £14,999 funding to run between 2018 and 2020.

 Froglife is a national amphibian and reptile conservation charity whose aim is to see a world in which reptile and amphibian populations are flourishing as part of healthy ecosystems.
 They engage diverse communities in wildlife conservation, focussing particularly on people who, for a range of social reasons, are often excluded from taking part.

-Participants will also be given a high degree of choice over the activities they take part in.
-The project officer will first consult with greenspace/outdoor site owners/managers to determine what activities the site could support, then provide a variety of options to participants.
-Activities might range from nature walks and tree/insect identification to more practical activities such as creating wildflower meadow areas, building bird boxes and creating new ponds, bog gardens and hibernacula.
+Activities range from nature walks and tree/insect identification to more practical activities such as creating wildflower meadow areas, building bird boxes and creating new ponds, bog gardens and hibernacula.
+All of these are dementia friendly and inclusive.